 Let us now understand the working of an oscillator with the help of a circuit, as shown below.

-Now, when the switch S1 is put on to apply a proper bias for the first time, a collector current flows in the transistor through the second inductor given by L2.
-This current initially is not at its full amplitude, but increases to the highest value with time.
+Now, when the switch S1 is put on to apply a proper bias for the first time, collector current flows in the transistor through the second inductor given by L2.
+This current initiative is not at its full amplitude but increases to the highest value with time.
 The electric current now flows through in the emitter circuit due to the inductive coupling between the coils L1 and L2, which is actually the feedback from the input to the output in this circuit.
 The feedback as we see here is positive and hence the current increases in the emitter circuit.
 When the transistor becomes saturated, the current in the collector circuit increases to its maximum value after which it can increase no further.
 Since the current cannot increase any further, the increase in the magnetic field around L2 ceases.
 And as the field becomes static, the feedback from the inductor L2 to the inductor L1 stops.
-Thus, as the feedback stops, the emitter current begins to fall and thus the collector current decreases, due to which the magnetic field around the coil L2 starts to decay and further because of this, the inductor L1 witnesses a decaying field in L2.
+Thus, as the feedback stops, the emitter current begins to fall, and thus the collector current decreases, due to which the magnetic field around the coil L2 starts to decay and further because of this, the inductor L1 witnesses a decaying field in L2.
 As a result of this, when the power is cut off, the emitter current decreases to a value Z’.
-The transistor is said to have reverted back from its original state.
+The transistor is said to have reverted from its original state.
 The same process repeats itself again and again.
 The frequency with which the oscillator goes from the state of saturation to the state of cut-off and back to the saturation state is termed as the resonance frequency and is given as,

 The circuit under consideration is termed as a tuned collector oscillator as the tuned circuit has been connected to the collector side the tank or tuned circuit is connected to the collector side.